LoyolaChicagoBooks/scalaworkshop/source/android.rst

   The first pair to add both new requirements wins a pair of T-shirts.
 If there is no such pair, the first pair to complete one of the requirements wins the T-shirts.
-Otherwise we will raffle off the T-shirts by throwing them into the crows.
+Otherwise we will raffle off the T-shirts by throwing them into the crowd.

 Memorabilia
   Every participant receives stickers and pins.
 Yay!